Akshans/MachineLearningProjects/README.md

 Implementation details are in the folders.

+Data Cleaning:
+CountryQuotaDataCleaning: Data cleaning code I wrote for gender quota info by country datasets.
+For each numerical feature, I had to find the average value for each country and the count of a country's occurence in the dataset (I did this through 2 groupby country aggregations in Python).
+I then had to format the data based off another country dataset, which had more countries than the dataset I performed aggregations on.
+I formatted the data via a left outer join on the 2nd dataset's "country" feature.
+I then saved the dataset as an excel sheet.

 Software Dev:

 Ableton: The goal was to create a simplified version of this feature https://www.ableton.com/en/manual/launching-clips/#13-6-follow-actions